Vital Records Online

 required documents

-What Documents Are Required to Order a State of North Carolina Birth Certificate?
+What Documents Are Required to Order a North Carolina Birth Certificate?

 To order a replacement birth certificate from NCDHHS, all applicants must provide proof of identity.
 Acceptable forms of identification include a government-issued photo ID, such as a U.S. state-issued driver’s license or a passport.
 The requirements vary depending on how you order the replacement and who is making the request.
 Review the table below for detailed information and the documents required by NCDHHS to ensure your application is successful